cranial cruciate disease and management

 injury, the tibia and femur are less stable in relation to one

-another, and that instability can lead to pain and further
+another, and that instability can lead to pain and further injury.

 Cranial Cruciate Disease in Dogs